Skip to main content

 SoundPEATS Sonic earbuds have an IPX5 rating, making them water-resistant.

-Such headphones will work perfectly fine even after they get in contact with sweat or get soaked under heavy rain.
+Such devices work fine when they get in contact with sweat or get soaked in heavy rain.
 You can even take them under a shower.

-Headphones with IP-rated enclosures of IPX6 or below are considered water-resistant.
+Enclosures with IPX6 or below are considered water-resistant.

-Some headphones also use special hydrophobic nanocoatings to repel water.
+Some devices use special hydrophobic nano coatings to repel water.
 Essentially, when such a coating gets drizzled with water, the water forms into droplets and slides off.

-Headphones might have a coating on top of the housing, or they have coated internals, which prevents water from causing damage (creates corrosion/short circuit) if the water gets inside.
+The coating can be on top of the housing or inside.
+This prevents water from causing damage (corrosion/short circuit) to internal parts if the water gets inside.

-This is the highest level of protection against water ingress (IPX7-IPX9K).
+Waterproof levels are the highest protection against water ingress from IPX7 to IPX9K.

 JBL Reflect Mini NC waterproof